izimani/izimanidotdev/src/content/projects/highlighted/sim.md

 cta: view the youtube channel
 ---

-Organized together with a few uni friends, Step into Meetups (yup, we got that name from that well-known debugger acton) was a beginner-friendly IT meetup with an emphasis on live coding.
+Organized together with a few uni friends, Step into Meetups (yup, we got that name from that well-known debugger action) was a beginner-friendly IT meetup with an emphasis on live coding.
 How scary is that?

 We had meetups about mobile dev, NLP, and .NET, just to name a few.